-Kay has more than three decades worth of experience in administrative law, property and construction law and commercial litigation, having represented clients in high profile cases before several High Courts, the Land Claims Court, the Supreme Court of Appeal and the Constitutional Court.
+Kay has more than three decades experience in administrative, constitutional and procurement law, property and construction law and commercial litigation, having represented clients in high profile cases before several High Courts, the Land Claims Court, the Supreme Court of Appeal and the Constitutional Court.

 He is nationally acknowledged as an expert in town planning and environmental law, relating to municipal implementation of zoning and town planning regulations and the National Building Act.
 He has advised clients on dispute resolution pertaining to high value commercial contracts, corporate disputes and insolvencies.